top of page

 Matrix-assisted laser desorption/ionization time-of-flight mass spectrometry (MALDI-TOF MS) is an analytical technique based on the fragmentation of peptides into charged molecules that are then analyzed in terms of their mass to charge ratio, generating a characteristic spectrum fingerprint.

-We aim to explore the use of MALDI-TOF MS to detect circulating tumor cells (CTCs) in horses with melanoma.
+We aim to explore the use of MALDI-TOF MS to detect circulating tumor cells (CTCs) in horses and dogs with melanoma.

 Image by National Cancer Institute